18F/portfolios/_portfolios/human-services.md

 </section>

-{% include contact-button-stacked.html extra_class='full-width-inside-grid' message='<span class="normal-text white-text">Too often, technology gets in the way of delivering help to the public in times of need. <b>We anchor projects to outcomes to ensure technology works for the people who need it.</b></span>' button_text='Contact us' %}
+{% include contact-button-stacked.html message='<span class="normal-text white-text">Too often, technology gets in the way of delivering help to the public in times of need. <b>We anchor projects to outcomes to ensure technology works for the people who need it.</b></span>' button_text='Contact us' %}

 <section class="grid-container padding-top-5" markdown="1">